-- All programs above require specific courses. - AP and IB credit is often allowed, if credited on the Rhodes transcript. - Some specific programs and schools require technical or lower level course work that we do not offer at Rhodes. i.e., Human Anatomy and Physiology I and II with labs, Single Life-Span Development - Psychology, and Medical Terminology.
+- All programs above require specific courses.
+These vary not only by profession but also by programs within the same profession. - AP and IB credit is often allowed, if credited on the Rhodes transcript. - Some specific programs and schools require technical or lower level course work that we do not offer at Rhodes including Life Span Development, Medical Terminology.
+See HPA to plan for these courses.